 Refer to our Firm Brochure (at www.hsmanage.com/documents/ or upon request at 212-888-0060) for material risks applicable to our strategy and information regarding our Firm.
-The information in this piece is solely for illustration/discussion, has not been tailored to any particular recipient, is subject to change without notice, should not be construed as a recommendation to buy or sell any particular security, and should not be used as basis for making investment decisions.
+The information here is solely for illustration or discussion, is subject to change without notice, should not be construed as a recommendation to buy or sell any particular security, and should not be used as basis for making investment decisions.